rishabhstein/git-11ty-blog/src/posts/2025-12-25-story-of-krisha-and-green-ghost.md

 ---
-title: "Krisha और Green भूत की कहानी: A Christmas tale"
+title: "Krisha और Green भूत: A Christmas tale"
 date: 2025-12-25
-tags: ["hindi"]
+tags: ["hindi", "story"]
 ---

 > This is a Christmas child story for my five year old niece.
 So you can just ignore it.